No BS Guide to Mortgage Recruiting in 2025

 Retention Strategies in the Mortgage Industry

-Let’s be honest: recruiting is expensive and time-consuming.
+Let’s be honest: real estate recruiting is expensive and time-consuming.
 The best strategy is keeping your good people around.
 The companies winning at retention in 2025 aren’t doing it with ping pong tables and pizza parties – they’re providing clear paths to leadership or ownership, investing in their LOs’ marketing, maintaining strong ops teams, and continuously training on new loan products.

 Red Flags in Candidates